 If you’re looking for a little purple pop for your landscaping or garden, purple peppers are an excellent option.
 They draw the eye not only with their rich royal color, but also with their unique shapes.
 And, of course, there’s that heat that makes chilies such a fun growing option.
 Let’s dive into some of the best purple peppers on the Scoville scale.

-Important note: Most purple peppers age from purple to red, and they'll turn green when cooked.
+Important note: Many purple peppers age from purple to red and can turn green when cooked.
 If you’re looking to keep these beautiful shades alive from garden to plate, serve them raw, chopped in salads, salsas, and sides.

-You don’t find the purple marconi as often as the red and yellow variants of this pepper—that is, unless you are growing them yourself.
+You don’t find the purple marconi (0 Scoville heat units) as often as the red and yellow variants of this pepper—that is, unless you are growing them yourself.
 They are one of the larger sweet Italian frying peppers you’ll find, with the fruits themselves growing up to eight inches in length and the bush up to three feet tall.
 There’s the sweetness you’d expect here, along with an undertone of smoke.
-Obviously with the size of these peppers, they are best used for gardens and not landscaping.
+Obviously, with the size of these peppers, they are best used for gardens and not landscaping.

 Purple Beauty Pepper

-Richly-hued Purple Beauties are a lovely and family-friendly addition to your garden.
+Richly-hued Purple Beauties (0 Scoville heat units) are a lovely and family-friendly addition to your garden.
 It’s a variant of the bell pepper, so expect no heat.
 But there’s that delicious crispness and sweetness here that you’d expect.
-The plants are compact, but bushy, so they are better suited for your garden (or a container garden) then landscaping.
+The plants are compact, but bushy, so they are better suited for your garden (or a container garden) than landscaping.